-Prior to completing the required courses, students are welcome to meet with the concentration advisers as needed, and students are encouraged to meet with them upon completing the introductory courses in order to select appropriate advanced courses.
-After completing the requirements for the secondary field, students are required to meet with one of the concentration advisers to confirm that the courses they have taken count for credit toward the Neuroscience secondary field.
+Prior to completing the required courses, students are welcome to meet with the concentration advisors as needed, and students are encouraged to meet with them upon completing the introductory courses in order to select appropriate advanced courses.
+After completing the requirements for the secondary field, students are required to meet with one of the concentration advisors to confirm that the courses they have taken count for credit toward the Neuroscience secondary field.

-Questions about the secondary field in Neuroscience should be addressed to Dr. Laura Magnotti, the Neuroscience concentration adviser, at BioLabs Room 1082C, 16 Divinity Avenue, and reachable at magnotti@fas.harvard.edu and 617-496-2432.
-Either Dr. Magnotti or Dr. Ryan Draft, reachable at draft@fas.harvard.edu and 617-496-9908, may sign the final form for secondary field credit.
+Questions about the secondary field in Neuroscience should be addressed to Dr. Laura Magnotti, the Neuroscience concentration advisor, in BioLabs Room 1082C, 16 Divinity Avenue, and reachable at magnotti@fas.harvard.edu and 617-496-2432.
+The final form for secondary field credit may be signed by Dr. Laura Magnotti, Dr. Ryan Draft, reachable at draft@fas.harvard.edu and 617-496-9908, or Dr. Kristina Penikis, reachable at kpenikis@fas.harvard.edu.